 Neuropsychology studies the structure and the function of the brain as it relates to specific psychological processes and behaviors.
 New science has found what they term neuro plasticity.
 Don't let the word scare you, its simple.
 The brain can always, if learning, no matter the age, develop new neural pathways.
 Here is the real issue.
-If one stops learning, the "plasticity" rate of the mind can affect the grey matter.
-Gray matter can actually shrink or thicken; neural connections can be forged and refined, or weakened and severed.
+If one stops learning, the "plasticity" of the mind can affect the grey matter.
+Gray matter can actually shrink or thicken; neural connections can der and stand rapt in awe, is as good as dead; his eyes are be forged and refined, or weakened and severed.

 So, why choose a nautilus shell to depict the leaning process?
 First, in nature we often find a beautiful symmetry.
 This symmetry is quite important to learning.
-The nautilus shell spirals, beginning from the center; spiraling is one of the earliest etymologies of learning.
+The nautilus shell spirals, beginning from the center; spiraling is one of the earliest etymologies of learning (see Dionysius the Aeropagite).
 As one proportionately spirals, at some point it opens to them worlds.
 Literacy is learning this symmetrical spiral.
 In literacy, we begin by defining proportionate learning goals until, not unlike the shell, a time comes that you get more comfortable with your learning language and open to the world.
 Before you step out the door of Learn: A Project, it is important to me that you reflect, "What is the most practical application of my learning language?"